-Patients with a fracture of the femur, tibia, fibula, or pelvis may be unable to work because of their conditions and its related complications.
-Patients who find themselves unable to work because of their fractured femur, tibia, fibula, or pelvis may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+Patients with a fracture of the femur, tibia, fibula, or pelvis may be unable to work because of their conditions and related complications.
+Patients who find themselves unable to work because of their fractured femur, tibia, fibula, or pelvis may qualify for long-term disability (LTD) benefits.
+The insurance company will review their claim to see if they are eligible under the conditions of that plan.

-Can a Fracture of the Femur, Tibia, Fibula or Pelvis Qualify for Long Term Disability?
+Can a Fracture of the Femur, Tibia, Fibula, or Pelvis Qualify for Long-Term Disability Benefits?

-When you think of a fractured bone, you usually do not consider that you may need long term disability.
+When you think of a fractured bone, you usually do not consider that you may need disability benefits.
 That is because most bones are set back correctly and heal within six months.
 But what about bones that do not heal?
 What about large bones that can take up to a year or more to heal?
-In these cases, long term disability benefits can be used to help support you financially until you are able to go back to work.
+In these cases, long-term disability benefits can help support you financially until you can return to work.

 The femur, tibia, fibula, and pelvic bone are essential to daily movement and normal activities.
-If you break one or more of them, it can make walking, bending, and climbing stairs very difficult for you.
-You may even need assistance in the form of a walker, a wheelchair, or a cane.
-If your break is not set correctly, you can end up using these assistive devices long term.
+Breaking one or more of them can make walking, bending, and climbing stairs very difficult for you.
+You may even need assistance with a walker, a wheelchair, or a cane.
+If your break is not set correctly, you may have to use these assistive devices long-term.

 Example: A tree company employee has a fractured tibia.
 His usual job is to trim tree limbs around power lines in a bucket all day.
 How can he elevate his tibia while cutting limbs in a bucket off the ground?
 He can’t and should apply for disability benefits.

-Applying for Long Term Disability While You Recover And Proving Your Claim For Long Term Disability
+Applying for Long-Term Disability While You Recover And Proving Your Claim

 You will also want to provide them with the following information:

-- A list of all medical providers that you have seen for this condition and a letter from each provider stating that your condition prevents you from working.
+- A list of all medical providers you have seen for this condition and a letter stating that your condition prevents you from working.

 An experienced disability attorney can help you gather the necessary medical information needed for your claim.
 They can help you track your deadlines (which are very strict), gather evidence such as medical statements/opinions from your doctors, represent you during a field interview, and communicate with the insurance company for you.